 What is the New Chase Sapphire Preferred $50 Hotel Credit?

-Starting Aug.
-16, 2021, the Chase Sapphire Preferred Card now offers a $50 credit to cardholders each year that can be used towards booking a hotel through the Chase Ultimate Rewards travel portal.
+As of mid-August 2021, the Chase Sapphire Preferred Card now offers a $50 credit to both new and existing cardholders each year that can be used towards booking a hotel through the Chase Ultimate Rewards travel portal.

-To take advantage, all you need to do is use your Sapphire Preferred Card to book and pay for a hotel stay through Chase Ultimate Rewards and you will receive an automatic statement credit for up to $50 each year.
-The credit follows your account member year instead of the calendar year.
+To take advantage, all you need to do is use your Sapphire Preferred Card to book and pay for a hotel stay through the Chase travel portal and you will receive an automatic statement credit for up to $50 each year.
+This credit follows your account member year instead of the calendar year.
 So for example, if you opened your Chase Sapphire Preferred Card in September, you would receive a new $50 hotel credit each year after renewing your account in September.

-However, one important note is that existing Chase Sapphire Preferred Cardholders who had the card before Aug.
-2021 will not receive this benefit until their next renewal date.
-As you can see from the example below, I will not receive this benefit until I renew my account in January of 2022.
+However, one important note is that existing Chase Sapphire Preferred cardholders who had the card before August 2021 will not receive this benefit until their next renewal date.
+So if you opened your Preferred Card in June of 2019 (or 2020 … or even 2021), you won't get your first hotel credit until your card renews again in June 2022.

 But if you opened the Sapphire Preferred Card on or after Aug.
-16, 2021, you should have immediate access to this new benefit.
+16, 2021, you should have immediate access to this new benefit … if you haven't used it already.

 How to Use the Chase Sapphire Preferred Hotel Credit

-When you are ready to use the Chase Sapphire Preferred hotel credit, simply log in to your online Chase account and navigate to the Ultimate Rewards section.
+When you are ready to put your Chase Sapphire Preferred hotel credit o use, simply log in to your online Chase account and navigate to the Ultimate Rewards section.
 From here, select the “Travel” section.

-Chase’s Ultimate Rewards Travel Portal is powered by Expedia (though that is soon changing).
-That means any travel booking you make through Chase will yield the same result as bookings made through an online travel agency (OTA).
-We’ll talk more about this later.
+Chase's Ultimate Rewards Travel Portal is powered by CXLoyalty.
+That means any search you make through the Chase travel portal will generally yield the same result as bookings made through many online travel agencies (OTAs) – more on this later.

-Once you have clicked on the “Travel” section, navigate to the “Hotels” tab which is highlighted in red below.
+Once you have clicked on the “Travel” section, navigate to the “Hotels” tab highlighted in red.

-Enter the city in which you are looking to stay, check-in and out dates, the number of rooms, adults, and children you are looking for.
+Enter the city you're looking to stay, check-in and out dates, the number of rooms, and number of occupants.

 Once you select your hotel, continue through the booking process.
 During the process, you'll have the ability to pay with Chase Ultimate Rewards points or with cash.
 Chase allows you to apply any amount of points you have to your booking, or you can select “save my points for later” and opt not to use any.